 Realizing that there usually is no ill intent in this kind of situation really helps me to stay positive.
 Other people or teams are not out there to hurt you on purpose.
 Instead of staying in this negative mindset “I can’t believe they did this”, you can focus your energy on the things that matter!

 What do you think of Hanlon’s razor?
 Can you use it in your day-to-day work?
+It has worked wonders for me, and my positive outlook on the day.
+Does it have the same effect on you?
 Let me know in the comments down below!